 The Bloomingdale Public Library provides library services to the residents of the Village of Bloomingdale, Illinois.
 The Library is governed by a seven-member board which is elected by the public.
-The Library is dependent on the Village of Bloomingdale's overall ability to levy taxes and to issue bonds and is, therefore, considered to be a component unit of the Village of Bloomingdale, Illinois.

 The accounting policies of the Bloomingdale Public Library conform to accounting principles generally accepted in the United States of America as applicable to governments.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The following is a summary of the more significant accounting policies: